-New Lab has taken state of the art to a new level by renovating an old World War II machine shop called Building 128 into a space that would be home to scientists, inventors, and business owners.
+New Lab has taken state of the art to a whole new level by renovating an old World War II machine shop called Building 128 into a space that would be home to scientists, inventors, and business owners.
 The design would allow for every need to be met for up to 350 individuals and 50 companies.
 Whether an open collaborative space was needed or a private area to focus on work, New Lab thought of everything.
-Featuring studios, lounges, open cubicle work spaces, meeting rooms, and 4,500 square foot event space, this is truly a unique collaboration space.
+Featuring studios, lounges, open cubicle work spaces, meeting rooms, and 4,500 square feet of event space, this is truly a unique collaboration space.

 The Storage Question

 The only question that remained was this: with so many rented spaces and areas, how could every member keep their work safe and secure 24/7 in a place where there are endless amounts of people every day?
 A cost effective storage solution that didn’t take up too much room was also a priority.
 There would need to be 357 privately secured areas for storage, with locks that would be easy for members to use.
 Finally, the storage would need to be provided and installed by a hard drop dead date; no extensions or delays would be acceptable.